-During the 3rd quarter of 2013, LMDC staff worked with the NYC the Department of Parks and Recreation (DPR) staff to resolve issues related to reimbursement requests submitted for this program.
-In addition, NYC Department of Parks and Recreation (DPR) continued working with the contractors involved with Titanic Park, Pearl Street Playground, DeLury Square, and Burling Slip on change orders and final payment requests.
-DPR also continues to work on review of the mitigation signage for Burling Slip, preparing monitoring documents, and preparing invoices to submit to LMDC.
+During the 4th quarter of 2013, LMDC staff worked with the NYC the Department of Parks and Recreation (DPR) staff to resolve issues related to reimbursement requests submitted for this program.
+We were able to reimburse the City \$1.7 million related to this program and await supporting documentation that would enable us to process another \$4.8 million reimbursement.
+DPR continues to work on review of the mitigation signage for Burling Slip, preparing monitoring documents, and preparing invoices to submit to LMDC.